felipebita/ml_fraud_detection/docs/project_files.md

 ### `src/utils/`

+#### `src/utils/config.py`

+*   **Purpose**: A utility module that provides a centralized system for managing project configuration.
+*   **Usage**: It exposes a single function, `get_config()`, which loads settings from `configs/config.yaml` and `configs/logging_config.yaml`, merges them, and overrides them with any matching environment variables.
+This provides a single, reliable source of truth for all configuration parameters throughout the application.

 #### `src/utils/logger.py`

 *   **Purpose**: This file provides a centralized logging setup for the entire project, using the `structlog` library for structured and configurable logging.